 "Girl, don't you tell me that you are legal age.
 You look 12."

 She cocked a taunting brow at him, "Don't be so harsh, Devvy!
-That's not a very nice thing to do, you know."
+That's not a very nice thing to say, you know.
+While I appreciate the random young age, I'm offended that it's so low!"

 A smile broke across his face, before he laughed good-naturedly.
 "I know it's not.
 But I can't resist.
 You're more like a little sister to me.
 Well, when you decide to show up that is, you know?"
 He shook out his blonde hair, and grinned.
 "Besides, shouldn't you be slaying creatures of the night?"
 His bad Transylvanian accent made the last four words sound fake.